+Basics: Mescaline is found in several cacti including the San Pedro and the spineless peyote.
 Like LSD and psilocybin, mescaline is typically ingested orally.
 The onset of subjective effects begins after around an hour and lasts for ten to twelve hours.
 Mescaline is the least potent of the classic psychedelics, meaning more has to be ingested in order to occasion a certain intensity of effects.

 Because peyote grows wild only in small portions of the southern United States and Mexico, the supply is in decline.
 A number of factors contribute to this scarcity: growing demand from non-Indigenous users who want to experience peyote; cattle ranching, agriculture, and oil and gas development have encroached on the desert land where it grows; and poaching and unsustainable harvesting practices have decimated the species.
 Because peyote is a slow-growing plant, it can take a decade or more for a seed to develop into a cactus with enough mescaline to consume.
-Now, peyote is considered a vulnerable species and some members of the Native American Church have asked non-Indigenous people to abstain from harvesting or using the plant.
+Today, peyote is considered a vulnerable species and some members of the Native American Church have asked non-Indigenous people to abstain from harvesting or using the plant.

 Legality: In the United States, mescaline is listed in Schedule I of the Controlled Substances Act, making it illegal to use recreationally or in therapy outside of specially approved research settings.
 However, there are exemptions, and some Indigenous communities are permitted to use mescaline in connection with traditional religious practices.

 - There are multiple reports of success using peyote to treat alcoholism among Native American Church members.